 This solution addresses the key issue 7 of performance and analytics exposure described in clause 5.7.

-This solution provides a possible procedure to illustrate the network slice related performance and analytics exposure capability provided by network slice capability exposure server.
+This solution provides a possible procedure to illustrate the network slice related performance and analytics exposure capability provided by network slice capability enablement server.

 To enable the third-party to adjust the network slice or to configure the information which associates a service/UE to a network slice, the third-party is allowed to monitor the performance data and analytics data of the network slice, service or application.
 The network slice related performance data may be collected from multiple sources (e.g., OAM system or 5GC functions) to help the NSCE layer to perform data aggregation or analyses to generate the data required by the third-party.
 The solutions of performance data and analytics data exposed to the third-party needs to be studied.